Gabbosaur/RagU/README.md

    ```

 2. **Upload your documents (pdf/md)**
-   Through the left section, you can upload your pdf and markdown files
+   Through the left section, you can upload your pdf and markdown files.

+3. **Update the vector DB**
-3. **Wait until the script finishes to index the knowledge database**
+   Click on Update button and wait until the script finishes to index the knowledge database.

 4. **Ask a question on the right section**
    You can ask the question by using the input form on the right section, wait few seconds and see the answer.